dell-esg/openshift-bare-metal/README.md

 $ python install.py                                              # install Ansible modules
 ```

-After the Ansible modules have been installed, an NFS share has to be created in the bastion node where the needed SCP files will be placed so that they be imported by iDRAC.
+After the Ansible modules have been installed, an NFS share has to be created in the bastion node where the SCP files will be placed so that they can be later imported.

 ```bash
 $ export PYTHONPATH=/opt/rh/python27/root/usr/lib/python2.7/site-packages   # may want to put in .bashrc